alliance-genome/agr_schemas/CONTRIBUTING.md

 This branch is the stable branch that is used for creating releases.

-In order to create a release, the developer should ensure all changes are pushed to this branch before making a tag.
+In order to create a release, the developer should ensure all changes are pushed to this branch and create a tag.

 ### develop